TAX

 Pension facts

-You can normally invest up to £40,000 a year tax-efficiently into a pension (this includes any contributions from your employer).
-But contribution levels are connected to what you earn.
-So you can generally contribute the maximum annual amount only if your earnings exceed £40,000 a year.
+Even so, there are limits to how much you can contribute each year.
+You can normally invest up to £60,000 a year tax-efficiently into a pension (this includes any contributions from your employer).
+However contribution levels are connected to what you earn, limiting you to 100 percent of your income if you earn less than £60,000.
 Non-earning individuals can also invest in a pension, but this is limited to an annual maximum of £3,600.
-However, pensions tax rules mean non-earners only need to contribute £2,880 and HMRC will then bring the total contributions to £3,600 by adding £720 of basic rate tax relief.
+Pensions tax rules mean non-earners only need to contribute £2,880 and HMRC will then bring the total contributions to £3,600 by adding £720 of basic rate tax relief.

 People who haven’t contributed the maximum amount to their pensions in the preceding three years can use something called ‘carry forward’.
 This lets you make pension contributions greater than the annual allowance up to the unused relief amount brought forward, yet still enjoy full tax relief.
 Note that this relief is based on your earnings in the current tax year.